vkaxcore/kaxrig/doc/REMOTE_MINER_UPDATE.md

 # Remote Miner Update

-Staring with version 3.2.0 onwards the miner is remote upgradable without user interaction on the miner.
+Starting with version 3.2.0 onwards the miner is remote upgradable without user interaction on the miner.
 This helps you a lot when maintaining large farms.
 Single click on the Dashboard and the miner will update to the latest version. \o/ Yeay!

 ## Requirements